pittquantum/PittQuantumRepository/README.md

 # Pitt Quantum Repository
 This is the code for the Pitt Quantum Repository maintained by @RitwikGupta and @JoshuaRogan.
 The Pitt Quantum Repository is developed by the Hutchison and Lambrecht labs at the University of Pittsburgh Chemistry Department.
+Please see [here](http://pqr.pitt.edu/news/2015-07-01-open-data) for how to cite PQR.

 ## How to install
 PQR is built upon Flask, a lightweight MVC in Python.
 PQR also uses MongoDB.
 We assume that the user has MongoDB already installed and running.